Arash Motor: History

-Marsh's team simplified the design, substituting the Audi RS4-based racing engine with a more cost-effective Ford V6.
-Following a dispute in 2005, Marsh renamed the car "Farbio."
-An initial attempt to use "Fangio" was blocked by the Formula 1 driver's family.
+Marsh subsequently simplified the design by substituting the Audi RS4 based racing engine with a Ford V6.
+He also changed some cosmetic features including the doors, windows and interior parts.
+After a dispute in 2005, Marsh renamed the car "The Farbio".
+This was to announce the Farboud car link to "biofuel" and fitted more with the brand rework.
+He originally attempted to call the car "The Fangio", but there was push-back from the deceased Formula 1 driver's Argentine family regarding remuneration.

-Arash Farboud sold his shares in the Farbio entity to Michael Simmonds, while retaining 100% ownership of the original Farboud Ltd. Farbio Sports Cars began production of the Ford-powered Farbio GTS in 2007.
-The design was later sold to Laurence Tomlinson of Ginetta Cars, which renamed it the Ginetta F400.
+Arash sold his shares of Farbio to Michael Simmonds.
+Arash continued as 100% shareholder of Farboud Ltd. This later became Arash Motor Co.
+The design and concept was later sold to Laurence Tomlinson of Ginetta, who kept the design and renamed the car the Ginetta F400.